aarron-lee/LegionGoRemapper/README.md

 ![remap buttons image](./images/remap-buttons.png)

-## Functionality
+# Functionality

-### This plugin uses the Lenovo-built remapping functionality that's used for Legion Space, which means that this plugin can only do what Legion Space is capable of
+### This plugin uses the Lenovo-built remapping + bios functionality that's used for Legion Space, which means that this plugin can only do what Legion Space is capable of

 This remapping plugin also only covers remapping for the X-input mode of the controller, it does NOT support FPS mode or D-input modes.